linode/docs/docs/websites/nginx/nginx -ssl-and-tls-deployment-best-practices.md

 ### OCSP Stapling

 The Online Certificate Status Protocol (OCSP) was created to speed up the process that operating systems and browsers use to check for certificate revocation.
-For instance when you use Internet Explorer or Google Chrome on a Windows machine, Windows is configured by default to check for certificate revocation.
-Prior to OCSP, your operating system or browser would download a list of revoked certificates from the certificate authorities serers know as a certificate revocation list or CRL.
+For instance, when you use Internet Explorer or Google Chrome on a Windows machine, Windows is configured by default to check for certificate revocation.
+Prior to OCSP, your operating system or browser would download a a certificate revocation list or CRL.
 CRL's have grone so large now that browser vendors are creating there own CRL's and distributing them to users.

 The problem with OCSP is that a certificate authority can now track user as they move from website to website with certificates provided by the same vendor or certificate authority.
 To prevent this you can enable OCSP Stapling.